2025 NHK Trophy: Pairs

 Sara Conti and Niccolò Macii of Italy defeated Olympic champions Sui Wenjing and Han Cong of China and won the pairs event.
 Sui and Han had been in the lead after the short program, but finished in third place after they placed fourth in the free skate.
-"Maybe we need more time to prepare for the next competition,” Han offered, acknowledging that he had issues with their lifts.
-“We have time to fix the programs and more time to practice."
-Sui and Han were the pairs champions at the 2022 Winter Olympics.
-Sui made the decision to return to competitive skating when she determined that China was having difficulty qualifying skaters for the 2026 Winter Olympics.
+Sui and Han were the 2022 Winter Olympic pairs champions, and Sui made the decision to return to competitive skating when she determined that China was having difficulty qualifying skaters for the 2026 Winter Olympics.
 "At present, Chinese figure skating is facing severe tests in qualifying for the Milano Winter Olympics, so as a senior athlete, I wanted to play a role in mentoring and helping others," Sui stated.
 "I hope to able to lead the younger generation to a brighter future, especially in pairs skating."
 Conti and Macii officially qualified for the 2025 Grand Prix Final with their win.
-"We have one full month to work on [the programs]," Conti stated, with Macii adding: "We’re going to focus more on the lifts, and I’m really happy about some of the elements.
-We know we need to get more speed and energy to the end."
 Maria Pavlova and Alexei Sviatchenko of Hungary finished in second place.